 Why choose this programme

-On our Robotics and Autonomous Systems PhD programme you’ll study, design and build novel solutions and behaviours for robots and, in general, autonomous systems.
+On our Robotics and Autonomous Systems PhD, you’ll study, design and build novel solutions and behaviours for robots and, in general, autonomous systems.

-Designing and managing robotics and autonomous systems requires diverse skills from various engineering disciplines such as electronics, mechatronics, control, and signal processing together with state-of-the-art micro and nano-sensors, embedded multi-core computing and artificial intelligence.
-This PhD programme embraces all these disciplines and aims to train the next generation of innovators in the growing field of robotics and autonomous systems.
+Designing and managing robotics and autonomous systems requires diverse skills from various engineering disciplines such as electronics, mechatronics, control and signal processing, together with state-of-the-art micro and nano-sensors, embedded multi-core computing and artificial intelligence.
+This programme embraces all these disciplines and aims to train the next generation of innovators in the growing field of robotics and autonomous systems.

-The University of Surrey ranked 15th in the UK for research power for engineering in the recent Research Excellence Framework (REF) 2021.
-We are now also ranked in the top 20 in the UK for the overall quality of research outputs – research papers and other published works.
+In the Research Excellence Framework (REF) 2021, the University of Surrey ranks 15th in the UK for research power for engineering and top 20 in the UK for the overall quality of research outputs (research papers and other published works).

 What you will study